rism-digital/musescore-mei-tests/README.md

 ```
 will produce:
 * A PDF version in `score-01.pdf`

+and for reference:
-* Extract the MuseScore XML in `score-01.ms.xml`
+* Extract the MuseScore XML in `reference/score-01.ms.xml`
-* Extract the MusicXML with MuseScore into `score-01.musicxml`
+* Extract the MusicXML with MuseScore into `reference/score-01.musicxml`
-* Convert the MusicXML to MEI with Verovio into `score-01.basic.mei`
+* Convert the MusicXML to MEI with Verovio into `reference/score-01.basic.mei`

 These files are store in the repository.